 Snacks are an important part of a child's diet.
 Young children need more frequent meals than adults and need snacks between meals to support growth and development.
 However, the snack's nutritional value should take precedence over its caloric content.
 Overweight and obesity in children have become the most prevalent nutritional problem in the US.
+Since the i The Finnish Mobile Clinic Health Examination Survey conducted multiphasic screening examinations of 62,440 people, 40 years and older, in different regions of Finland during 1966 - 1972.
+Food consumption questionnaires were obtained from a random 10,054 participants, in addition to data on disease symptoms, medicine use and smoking habits.
+Flavonoid intakes were estimated from a database on flavonoid concentrations in Finnish foods.

-Since the 1980s, the rates have doubled for children and tripled for adolescents.
+1980s, the rates have doubled for children and tripled for adolescents.
 More than 15% of all 6 to 19 year olds are overweight.
-Childhood obesity is often referred to as an epidemic in both the medical and nutrition community settings.
+Childhood obesity is often referred to as an epidemic in both the medical and nutrition community setting.

 A mid-morning and a mid-afternoon snack should be an opportunity to increase a child's intake of dairy, fruits and vegetables.
 A healthy snack will also cut down on the feeling of hunger and overeating at meal times.
-The American Dietetic Association158 lists raisins among "The Perfect Snack," foods that provide energy and also help meet nutritional needs.
+The American Dietetic Association162 lists raisins among "The Perfect Snack," foods that provide energy and also help meet nutritional needs.
 The Committee on Nutrition Standards in Schools, in their recommendations for snacks, foods and beverages offered in schools, has designated raisins as a Tier 1 Food.
-Tier 1 Foods "provide important health benefits that warrant encouraging consumption by school-age children, and do not exceed levels of certain nutrients and compounds that may be unhealthful for school-age children when consumed in excess."
-159 been shown to maintain steady glucose levels and support the demand for energy during sports activities in young soccer players.
+Tier 1 Foods "provide important health benefits that warrant encouraging consumption by school-age children, and do not exceed levels of certain nutrients and compounds that may be unhealthful for school-age children when consumed in excess."163

 Healthy snacks should be promoted among children participating in sport activities.
 Too often children are provided with high sugar snacks and drinks, with little nutrient value beyond energy, that override the benefits of exercising.
-Raisins either alone160 or with nuts161 have viii.
+Raisins either alone164 or with nuts165 have been shown to maintain steady glucose levels and support the demand for energy during sports activities in young soccer players.
+Moreover, eating raisins as an after-school snack prevents excessive calorie intake and increases satiety.166 viii.
 Raisins in Sports Nutrition

 Carbohydrate-rich foods enhance endurance and performance when eaten either before or during exercise.
 They help promote carbohydrate availability and maintain blood glucose levels.
-Although not all studies agree, research suggests that pre-exercise carbohydrate snacks of low to moderate glycemic index (GI) are more effective in enhancing performance than high GI ones.162 Raisins, an excellent source of carbohydrates and a moderate GI food, are the ideal pre-exercise snack to provide sustained energy and ensure optimal athletic performance.
+Although not all studies agree, research suggests that pre-exercise carbohydrate snacks of low to moderate glycemic index (GI) are more effective in enhancing performance than high GI ones.167 Raisins, an excellent source of carbohydrates and a moderate GI food, are the ideal pre-exercise snack to provide sustained energy and ensure optimal athletic performance.